 In each cycle, a small group of Observers will receive training on what goes on in a professional rehearsal room, guided by a teaching artist who is also a working local director.
 Then, the group will spend time in rehearsals for at least one Center Theatre Group production, observing the process at several different phases.
 The Observership will end with all participants creating artists’ statements based on their experiences.

-Due to the COVID-19 crisis, this program and all applications are currently on hold.
-As soon as we have more information about when we will be able to return to normal operations, we will update this page and send a message to educator partners, and to colleges and universities using Handshake.
+Due to the COVID-19 crisis, this program and all applications are currently on hold at least through the end of 2020.
+As soon as we have more information about when we will be able to return to normal operations, we will update this page and send a message to the Education newsletter, educator partners, and to colleges and universities using Handshake.
 Until then, we do not have openings and cannot provide additional information about when this program will return.

 Applications: Applicants are encouraged to submit materials early (please review dates above).
 We cannot accept late applications.
 Technical assistance will be available until the day before the due date at 213.972.8031.